Hubbard County, MN

 Hubbard is surrounded by Beltrami County (north), Cass County (east), Wadena County (south), Becker County (southwest), and Clearwater County (northwest).

 The USGenWeb was established in June 1996 by a group of genealogists who shared a desire to create online centers for genealogical research, the MNGenWeb is proud to be part of the project.
-We are celebrating our 20th Anniversary in 2016, visit us at the NGS Conference, Booth 431!

 Sometimes research brings you to places outside of the United States, the WorldGenWeb project may help you find that elusive ancestor.